 There is nothing worse than advertisements that stand out like a sore thumb on your pages (e.g., online dating ads placed on a Web site about education material for kids).

 Take the time to check out the advertiser before joining.
-Ensure they really do pay out to affiliates and that their program is not a scam.
+Ensure they do payout to affiliates and that their program is not a scam.

-Use your own traffic and reporting tools to determine which type of program will have a better chance of success on your own site.
+Use your traffic and reporting tools to determine which type of program will have a better chance of success on your site.

 Affiliate Marketing – Easy Money?

-- traffic (Yes! high traffic really helps a lot)
+- Traffic (Yes! high traffic helps a lot)

 Affiliate marketing doesn’t work well on all the blogs.
 Some blogs are on topics of those kinds where it is hard to find products to promote and other blogs are there which attract audiences who are not in a buying frame of mind and for other blogs it may not fit with the blogger’s style or approach.